A user mistakenly sells a $ 300,000 NFT for $ 3,000

 It should be noted that, from what we know about this market, in normal situations a timely call to the bank can reverse this error.
 But nevertheless, as it is an unregulated market, this is not possible.
 It should be noted that the business of these monkey gear is booming within the NFTs, since they were originally sold for 0.08 ETH, which is equivalent to about 320 dollars, while today they are sold at 50ETH, that is , $ 200,000.

-For the rest, it only remains to point out that the negative consequences of NFTs have been seen once again, which, to make matters worse, are characterized by pollute in large quantities due to the high percentage of energy consumed with each transaction.
+For the rest, it only remains to point out that the negative consequences of NFTs have been seen once again, which, for greater inri, are characterized by pollute in large quantities due to the high percentage of energy consumed with each transaction.